 Illuminate is our flagship programme.

-T he Illuminate programme is for young people aged 16-20 who really just need some support to fulfil their potential but would not have the funds to access support, and can’t seem to get the support they need through other services.
+T he Illuminate programme is for young people who really need some support to fulfil their potential but would not have the funds to access support, and can’t seem to get the support they need through other services.

 It might be that you have issues with anxiety or mental health, it might be that you have to spend a lot of time looking after someone you love, it could be that something has happened which has had a horrible impact on you.
 Illuminate is primarily aimed at young people who have a dream of what they could achieve, if only they had access to the right kind of support.